Georges Bataille's Story of the Eye

-Georges Bataille's Story of the Eye is a 2004 experimental film adaptation of the 1928 novel Story of the Eye by the French writer Georges Bataille.
+Georges Bataille's Story of the Eye is a 2004 American drama film based on the 1928 novel Story of the Eye by the French writer Georges Bataille.
 The film, directed by Andrew Repasky McElhinney, takes place in a seemingly abandoned house where a group of people engage in wordless acts of passion.
 The film covers a period from evening to morning, and the sexual couplings among the members of the house become increasingly harrowing as daylight arrives.

 Georges Bataille's Story of the Eye began as a video installation before being reconfigured into a feature-length film.
-Variety said the movie affirmed McElhinney's "certifiable coolness."
-The movie had its New York theatrical premiere in September 2004, and its support was led by Dave Kehr of The New York Times, who wrote of the production; "This is transgression in a literal sense, an act of aggression that Bataille would no doubt have appreciated.
-This is not a movie for passive consumption, but a film that bites back."

-In the essay, "Realism, Real Sex, And The Experimental Film – Mediating Eroticism In 'Georges Bataille's Story of The Eye,'" Beth Johnson examines the roles of dreams in McElhinney's cinema stating; "McElhinney's vision can equally be likened to earlier, non-erotic appropriations of the transgression of reality such as The Never Ending Story (Die unendliche Geschichte, Wolfgang Petersen, 1984), a film that shows the relay between reality and fantasy through the use of a joystick control, used to access other realms of/in space and time."
+Variety wrote that the movie affirmed McElhinney's "certifiable coolness."
+The movie premiered in New York City in September 2004.

 Cast

-Upon the 2016 death of Melissa Elizabeth Forgione, the star of Georges Bataille's Story of the Eye, director Andrew Repasky McElhinney stated, "She was a brave performer who was always willing to take risks.
+Following the 2016 death of Melissa Elizabeth Forgione, the star of Georges Bataille's Story of the Eye, director Andrew Repasky McElhinney stated, "She was a brave performer who was always willing to take risks.
 She was also a gifted photographer and a camera operator...I cannot find the words to articulate the meaningfulness of our personal relationship."

 Production

-Locations

-Georges Bataille's Story of the Eye(2003) was primarily shot at the (now demolished) Locust Club at 1616 Locust Street, center city Philadelphia,PA, November–December 2002.
-Exteriors were shot on condemned blocks of Arlington Street, Camden, New Jersey May 2003.
+Georges Bataille's Story of the Eye was primarily shot at the now demolished Locust Club at 1616 Locust Street in Center City Philadelphia in November and December 2002.
+Exteriors were shot on condemned blocks of Arlington Street in Camden, New Jersey in May 2003.

-Reception
+Reviews

+In his review of the film, Dave Kehr of The New York Times wrote that, "This is transgression in a literal sense, an act of aggression that Bataille would no doubt have appreciated.
+This is not a movie for passive consumption, but a film that bites back."

+In the essay "Realism, Real Sex, and the Experimental Film – Mediating Eroticism in Georges Bataille's Story of the Eye", Beth Johnson wrote that "McElhinney's vision can equally be likened to earlier, non-erotic appropriations of the transgression of reality such as The NeverEnding Story (Die unendliche Geschichte, Wolfgang Petersen, 1984), a film that shows the relay between reality and fantasy through the use of a joystick control, used to access other realms of/in space and time."

 Film Threat declared Georges Bataille's Story of the Eye "a new landmark in underground cinema.
 The film is an artistic assault on both the senses and sensibility.
 Mixing equal parts of surrealism, eroticism, and silliness into a vibrant package rich with lush cinematography and a challenging soundtrack, it is a brilliant achievement that demands attention and challenges the audience in a way that few films today can dare to achieve."

 The San Francisco Bay Guardian wrote "Georges Bataille's Story of the Eye is a provocation that hypnotizes, a hallucinatory narcotic."